lonkaars/avans-arcade/docs/architecture.md

   for the foreground and background layer, these components will be combined into one for each layer respectively.
 They are separated in the above diagram for pipeline stage illustration.
-- The BAX, FAM, and PAL registers are implemented in the component that directly accesses them, but are exposed to the PPU RAM bus for writing.
+- The AUX, FAM, and PAL registers are implemented in the component that directly accesses them, but are exposed to the PPU RAM bus for writing.
 - Each foreground sprite render component holds its own sprite data copy from the RAM in it's own cache memory.
 The cache updates are fetched during the